Debraj550/Debraj550/README.md

 - 👨‍💻 All of my projects are available at [debrajdhar.com](debrajdhar.com)

-- 💬 Ask me about **MERN Stack, Computer Vision and Database Administration**
+- 💬 Ask me about **MERN Stack, Computer Vision and Database Administration.**

 - 📫 How to reach me **debrajdhar100@gmail.com**

-- ⚡ Fun fact **I love traveling, reading fantasy novels, watching K-Drama and animes. **
+- ⚡ Fun fact **I love traveling, reading fantasy novels,watching K-Drama and animes.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">